PHYS3888/Tutorial_Criticality/README.md

 :question::question::question:
 What is the power-law exponent of the event energy distribution recorded in `crackle100s`?
+For example, you should:
+1. Transform your binned data to logarithmic space using `log10`.
+2. Remove any bins containing missing data.
+3. Perform a linear fit on your binned data, `xData` and `yData`, using `polyfit` (e.g., `a = polyfit(xData,yData,1)`).

 <!-- Upload your best example of the event-energy distribution on a logarithmic scale, noting any details of the paper, crumpling strategy, and recording length in the figure title (or as text annotations on the figure). -->